Chithira Thirunal Balarama Varma: Later years

 After retiring from active public life in 1956, Sree Chithira Thirunal turned his attention towards business and acquired some shares in the spice trading company "Aspinwall Ltd".
 In the early 1970s, when the English owners decided to withdraw their investment, major portion of the company's shares was bought by Sree Chithira Thirunal.
 After his demise, his legal heirs in the Travancore royal family hold the controlling interests of the company to date.
 As part of the agreement during Travancore-Cochin Union formation, the control of Sree Padmanabhaswami Temple was also left to Sree Chithira Thirunal.
-When the Privy Purse was cancelled, according to his niece and writer Aswathy Thirunal Gowri Lakshmi Bayi, in one stroke, he lost 18 Lakhs (per year), the majority of which he was using to support the Padmanabhaswami Temple, despite this, he supported the temple from his own private funds.
+When the Privy Purse was cancelled, according to his niece and writer Aswathy Thirunal Gowri Lakshmi Bayi, in one stroke, he lost 1.8 million (per year), the majority of which he was using to support the Padmanabhaswami Temple, despite this, he supported the temple from his own private funds.
 As Padmanabhadasa and hereditary head trustee, he conducted the Murajapam and Lakshadeepam ceremonies in Padmanabhaswamy Temple, more times than all his predecessors.
 He also decided to use electric lights for the first time for the Lakshadeepam when there was scarcity of oil and cost escalation.
 Under his decision, Padmanabhaswami Temple was electrified except inside the Sreekovil.
 He also brought forth Pension system for the employees of Padmanabhaswami Temple.

 On 28 December 1971, Sree Chithira Thirunal lost his privy purse when the Government of India de-recognized the status of the Maharajahs of the erstwhile princely states, as rulers and was thus politically stripped.
 However the titles as well as other clauses of the agreements signed between the Government of India and the Maharaja in 1947 legally still hold.
 He thus became the Titular Maharajah of Travancore from 1971.
 The famous Sree Chitra Thirunal Institute of Medical Sciences and Technology was created with the personal funds of Sree Chithira Thirunal, after Privy Purse was cancelled by the Govt.
 Of India.
 Sree Chithira Thirunal established many charitable trusts for helping the needy financially in medical, educational and cultural fields.
 Sree Chithira Thirunal also sponsored the higher education of a young K. R. Narayanan who went on to become the 10th President of India.